stormpath/stormpath-documentation/source/auth_n.rst

     .. literalinclude:: code/vbnet/authentication/validate_oauth_token_sp_req.vb
       :language: vbnet

-  If the access token can be validated, Stormpath will return the access token to you as an ``IAccessToken``.
-If the access token is invalid or expired, a ``ResourceException`` will be thrown.
+  If the Access Token can be validated, Stormpath will return the token to you as an ``IAccessToken``.
+If the Access Token is invalid or expired, a ``ResourceException`` will be thrown.

 .. only:: java